 From Boca, there’s a trailhead that points towards Las Animas.
 This is the same trail that goes to Playa Colomitos.

-You can also continue along the trail to Playa Las Animas, which has many restaurants.
-Boats go here, so that’s why it’s not as secluded.
-However, if you’re looking for a place to grab a margarita and guacamole after hiking, this is a great spot!
+At Las Animas, there are many restaurants.
+So if you’re looking for a place to grab a margarita and guacamole after hiking, this is a great spot!

 It takes about two hours to hike to Las Animas from Boca, though I recommend stopping along the way to swim and enjoy the secluded beaches.
-It’s one of the best beaches in Puerto Vallarta.

 From Las Animas, you can easily grab a boat back to Boca or Los Muertos Pier in Puerto Vallarta, so you don’t have to worry about hiking back.

-Quimixto Waterfall Hike
+5. Quimixto Waterfall Hike

 If you’re looking to add waterfalls to your hiking adventure, head to Quimixto!